Caoineag: Characteristics

-Other local names for her include caointeag, caoineachag, caointeachag, and caoidheag.

 Caointeach

 The caointeach is another version of this death spirit attached to various clans in Islay.
 When a death from illness was about to occur, she would appear outside the sick person's house wearing a green shawl and begin lamenting at the door.
 In one account, she is said to have been banished from the premises after having been pitied and given a gift of clothing to cover herself, much like traditions of the brownie and the Cauld Lad of Hylton.
 She is sometimes conflated with the bean nighe who haunts desolate streams and washes the clothing of those about to die, but in this context the caointeach is more formidable.
 If she is interrupted she will strike at a person's legs with her wet linen and the victim will lose the use of them.

 Caointeach is also the spelling alternative given by Edward Dwelly in his dictionary of Scottish Gaelic, where she is defined as a "female fairy or water-kelpie".